 Dredge equipment must be regularly maintained, including lubrication and repair of winches, generators, propulsion components and other potential noise sources to reduce underwater noise.
 Maintenance records must be provided to the Bay of Plenty Regional Council upon request.

 The consent holder must submit a plan to the Harbourmaster for approval of any proposed changes to the navigational aids as a consequence of the dredging prior to altering the location or form of any existing navigational aids.
+No changes shall be made to navigational aids without prior agreement from the Harbourmaster.

-All vessel operations authorised by this consent must comply with the Marine Mammal Protection Act Regulations 1992.
+All vessel operations authorised by this consent must comply with the Marine Mammal Protection Regulations 1992.

 Disposal of Dredged Material

-All dredged material must be disposed of in accordance with the Sulphur Point and Mount Maunganui reclamations authorised by [structures consent no.], or in accordance with consents 65806 and 65807 (or any variation made to them) or any deposition consent which replaces consents 65806 or 65807.
+All dredged material must be disposed of in accordance with the Sulphur Point and Mount Maunganui reclamations authorised by RM26-0055-LC, or in accordance with consents 65806 and 65807 (or any variation made to them) or any deposition consent which replaces consents 65806 or 65807.

 Dredge Management Plan